Dav1216/ComputerNetworks/README.md

 ## Requirements
 1. Linux machine
-2. Weberver that supports SSL or TLS, but does not support HSTS
+2. Webserver that supports SSL or TLS
 3. Webserver to host the attacker's website
 4. A dns server
 5. Python 3